jmppmj/prototyping/README.md

 # wireframes
-Low, medium and high-fidelity wireframes and prototypes.
+Low, medium, and high-fidelity wireframes and prototypes.